SammyGreen14/UdacityProject1/README.md

 Do women get diagnosed at a higher rate?

 ## Data
-CDC Behavioral Risk Factor Surveillance System Survey from 2015 found on Kaggle at https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?resource=download&select=2015.csv
+CDC Behavioral Risk Factor Surveillance System Survey from 2015.
+Phone survey asking participants lifestyle and health questions

+File is too large to attach to repository.
+It can be found on Kaggle at https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?resource=download&select=2015.csv

 ## Installation